smartbcity/fixers-d2/README.md

 The page can optionally have a title, description and example, which are defined the same way as for documentables.

 #### Example

+See `sample` and `sample-fragment` modules for more in-depth examples.

 ```kotlin
 package sample